 - (c) Using Office resources in association with any portion of an independent civil action.
-These resources include, but are not limited to, personnel, vehicles, equipment and confidential records. - (d) Engaging in horseplay that results in injury or property damage or the reasonable possibility thereof. - (e) Unauthorized possession of, loss of, or damage to Office property or the property of others or endangering it through unreasonable carelessness or maliciousness. - (f) Failure of any employee to promptly and fully report activities on their own part or the part of any other employee where such activities may result in criminal prosecution or discipline under this policy. - (g) Failure of any employee to promptly and fully report activities that have resulted in official contact by any other law enforcement agency. - (h) Using or disclosing one's status as an employee with the Office in any way that could reasonably be perceived as an attempt to gain influence or authority for non-Office business or activity. - (i) The use of any confidential data, information, photograph, video or other recording obtained or accessed as a result of employment with the Office for personal or financial gain or without the express authorization of the Sheriff or the authorized designee may result in discipline under this policy. - (j) Seeking restraining orders against individuals encountered in the line of duty without the express permission of the Sheriff. - (k) Discourteous, disrespectful or discriminatory treatment of any member of the public or any member of this Office. - Unwelcome solicitation of a personal or sexual relationship while on-duty or through the use of official capacity. - (m) Engaging in sexual abuse. - (n) Any history of sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility or other institution (28 CFR 115.17). - (o) Conviction or civil or administrative adjudication for engaging or attempting to engage in sexual activity that was facilitated by force, overt or implied threats of force, coercion, or if the victim did not consent or was unable to consent or refuse (28 CFR 115.17). - (p) Engaging in on-duty sexual relations including, but not limited to, sexual intercourse, excessive displays of public affection or other sexual contact. - (q) Engaging in personal associations with inmates.
-In instances where the relationship existed prior to the inmate's incarceration, staff shall submit notification of such relationship in writing to their supervisor, who will notify the Facility Manager.
+These resources include, but are not limited to, personnel, vehicles, equipment and confidential records. - (d) Engaging in horseplay that results in injury or property damage or the reasonable possibility thereof. - (e) Unauthorized possession of, loss of, or damage to Office property or the property of others or endangering it through unreasonable carelessness or maliciousness. - (f) Failure of any employee to promptly and fully report activities on their own part or the part of any other employee where such activities may result in criminal prosecution or discipline under this policy. - (g) Failure of any employee to promptly and fully report activities that have resulted in official contact by any other law enforcement agency. - (h) Using or disclosing one's status as an employee with the Office in any way that could reasonably be perceived as an attempt to gain influence or authority for non-Office business or activity. - (i) The use of any confidential data, information, photograph, video or other recording obtained or accessed as a result of employment with the Office for personal or financial gain or without the express authorization of the Sheriff or the authorized designee may result in discipline under this policy. - (j) Seeking restraining orders against individuals encountered in the line of duty without the express permission of the Sheriff. - (k) Discourteous, disrespectful or discriminatory treatment of any member of the public or any member of this Office. - (I) Unwelcome solicitation of a personal or sexual relationship while on-duty or through the use of official capacity. - (m) Engaging in sexual abuse. - (n) Any history of sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility or other institution (28 CFR 115.17). - (o) Conviction or civil or administrative adjudication for engaging or attempting to engage in sexual activity that was facilitated by force, overt or implied threats of force, coercion, or if the victim did not consent or was unable to consent or refuse (28 CFR 115.17). - (p) Engaging in on-duty sexual relations including, but not limited to, sexual intercourse, excessive displays of public affection or other sexual contact. - (q) Engaging in personal associations with incarcerated persons.
+In instances where the relationship existed prior to the incarcerated person's incarceration, staff shall submit notification of such relationship in writing to their supervisor, who will notify the Facility Manager. - (r) Divulging home telephone numbers, addresses, e-mail addresses, work schedules or other confidential data regarding themselves or other employees to current incarcerated persons, former incarcerated persons or their families or the general public.